BBC Radio 4

 Wildlife film production

 Following the success of NatureWatch, Billy and three of the crew established Muddy Duck Productions to produce short science communication videos for social media.
 In their first year, Muddy Duck were flown out to Northern Cyprus by the University of Exeter and commissioned to create a film about the work of the Marine Turtle Conservation Project for social media.
 Whilst on location, Billy took the opportunity to present several short films for social media highlighting the effects of plastic pollution on nesting green turtles in the Mediterranean.

 After their return from Cyprus, the Muddy Duck team were commissioned by the Cornwall Seal Group Research Trust and their patron, Gillian Burke, to produce a film depicting the story of ‘Septimus the seal’.
 Billy worked first hand with Gillian on location in Cornwall, directing her as she presented on the film.

-Between the 14th October 2018-16th January 2019, Billy was traveling around Sri Lanka, Australia and New Zealand gathering new material and content for his upcoming online wildlife series ‘Billy’s Travels’.
-This series will feature Sri Lankan Elephants, Blue Whales, Marsupials, Dolphins and much more.
-The series will be released online in the Spring 2019.
+Between the 14th October 2018-16th January 2019, Billy was traveling around Sri Lanka, Australia and New Zealand gathering material and content for his online wildlife series ‘Billy’s Travels’.
+The series features Sri Lankan Elephants, Blue Whales, Marsupials, Dolphins and much more.

 Billy Heaney’s agent